Best way to use turmeric

 Dickie up dull foods

 There are many important foods that nutritionally are profoundly necessary but frankly insipid or tasteless.
-Most legumes fall into this category as does the chaote squash.
+Most legumes fall into this category as does one of our favourite cheap foods, the chaote squash.

-The trick is to dickie up these foods with spices like turmeric and peppers.
+The trick is to dickie up these foods with spices like turmeric, garlic and peppers.

 Society has been tricked into believing that we need eat only those foods that tickle the taste buds; and so we are deficient in many phytonutrients, minerals and vitamins.